rc-reding/runListCompare_r3c/readme.md

 ## Installation

-1. Download and decompress release, and `cd` into it
+1. Download and decompress the [latest release](https://github.com/davideyre/runListCompare/releases/latest), and `cd` into it
 2. Install dependencies using Conda:
    - `conda env create -f conda.yml`
 3. Activate and test installation